-Iwata Godo Marunouchi Bldg., 15th Floor

-2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan
+Iwata Godo Marunouchi Bldg., 15th Floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205

-Tel. +81 3 3214 6205 Email: lguesdon@iwatagodo@com URL: www.iwatagodo.com www.iwatagodo.com
+Email: lguesdon@iwatagodo@com

+LinkedIn: www.linkedin.com/in/landry-guesdon-67b071104

 Iwata Godo is one of Japan's premier and oldest law firms.
-It was established in 1902 as one of the first business law firms by Chuzo Iwata, an attorney-at-law who subsequently held various positions, including serving as Minister of Justice and president of the Japan Federation of Bar Associations
+It was established in 1902 as one of the first business law firms by Chuzo Iwata, an attorney-at-law who subsequently held various positions, including serving as Minister of Justice and president of the Japan Federation of Bar Associations.
 It is a full-service firm with around 100 attorneys, and each of its practice areas is highly regarded.
-The firm's litigation and dispute resolution practice is among the most prominent and accomplished in Japan, and the practice handles a broad range of disputes in all sectors.
+The firm's litigation practice is among the most prominent and accomplished in Japan, and the practice handles a broad range of disputes in all sectors.
+We represent foreign and Japanese corporates in domestic and international dispute resolution proceedings involving diverse industries and various areas of the law.
+We have assisted clients in resolving complex disputes through litigation, arbitration and mediation involving, for example: contractual disputes;